ArborVote/ArborVote/README.md

 * adding a **decentralized and quadratic voting system** and
 * providing **economic incentives** for participation.

-Argument-based decision-making could be a useful building block in future DApss and DAOs.
+Argument-based decision-making could be a useful building block in future DApps and DAOs.

 ### npm Scripts
 - **compile**: Compiles the smart contracts.